 Loïc Le Ribault’s Holistic Legacy

 The following year, in 1972, while working with sand on the ESM, Le Ribault made an interesting discovery: a layer of water-soluble amorphous silica which contained micro-organisms covered the surface of some sand grains.
-He found that these micro organism and the secretions which they left on the sand contained organic silica.
-Organic silica differs from mineral silica which makes up the majority of the earths crust, in that it contains carbon and can be readily assimilated by animals.
+He found that these micro organisms and the secretions which they left on the sand contained organic silica.
+Organic silica differs from mineral silica which makes up most of the earth’s crust, in that it contains carbon and can be readily assimilated by animals.

 There has been constant research into organic silica over the previous fifty years and some of this research had raised questions about its therapeutic use.
 In his early work, as a geologist, Le Ribault had not been following the research into silica and health.
 However, in the early eighties, while working on the organic silica deposits he had found, he immersed his hands in an organic silica solution and found that his psoriasis got better.
 From then on, Le Ribault’s work became focused in the therapeutic properties of silica.

 Le Ribault repeatedly tested and refined his organic silica molecule until he had the safest and highest bioavailable form on the market.
 This molecule, now known as Orgono Living Silica, is the best-known product in Europe and the most efficient way to take silica.
 It has a 70% assimilation rate compared to the 5-20% rate found with other silica molecules on the market.

 Le Ribault gave lectures and taught courses throughout the world.
 He authored 11 books and published dozens of well received scientific studies.
 The last conference he held was in Barcelona on May 20, 2005 in the Exhibition Hall to 500 doctors and professional nutritionists.
 He died in 2007.